P&G and Save the Children

 The CSDW Program has supported many disasters across the globe, such as droughts and floods across El Salvador, Ethiopia, India, Kenya, Philippines, Somalia, South Sudan and Uganda.
 We have also partnered to provide clean drinking water to schools as part of our School Health and Nutrition programming in Nigeria.

-P&G is partnering with National Geographic to celebrate World Water Day and share the stories of five “Water Champions,” including Save the Children President & CEO Carolyn Miles.
+P&G is partnering with National Geographic to celebrate World Water Day and share the stories of five “Water Champions,” including Save the Children former President & CEO Carolyn Miles.

 A Multifaceted Partnership